 Previously, these businesses were defined by Section 25 of the Companies Act of 1956, which contained identical provisions.
 On the other hand, the new Act provides that Section 8 businesses can have various goals.

 The Federation of Indian Chambers of Commerce and Industry (FICCI) and therefore the Confederation of Indian Industries are two well-known Section 8 companies (CII).
 The goal of those businesses is to help with the expansion of trade and commerce in India.

 A Section 8 company has the subsequent distinguishing characteristics that the majority of other sorts of businesses lack:

 - Section 8 firms have charitable goals and don’t seek to get a profit.
 Their motivations are entirely benevolent.
 They work to further issues like science, culture, research, sports, and religion, among others.

 - Section 8 corporations, unlike all other corporations, are exempt from having to possess a minimum paid-up share capital.

 - Limited liability: Members of those corporations can only be held vulnerable to a specific extent.
 In any event, their liabilities can’t be endless.

-- Government licence: These businesses can only operate if they receive a licence from the national.
-This licence can even be revoked by the govt.
+- Government license: These businesses can only operate if they receive a license from the national.
+This license can even be revoked by the govt.